mborgerson/wiki-export/wiki/Xbe.md

 Xbox Alpha executable format
 ----------------------------

-Currently no emulator tries to read Alpha executables and no public known tools can read them.
-Commonly they warn you that the Xbe magic isnt correct.
-This is due to the first few bytes in the retail executables read 'XBEH" while the Alpha executables only read 'XE'.
-The format is rumoured to look more like the windows PE structure. {citation needed}
+Binaries from early Xbox development (Alpha units), are using a different binary format.
+There are no known public tools that can read them.
+Known differences include that the first bytes of the file are 'XE' instead the 'XBEH' from the final XBE format.
+The format is rumored to be more like the Windows PE format.

 Resources and links
 -------------------